rufus173/micro-display-manager/README.md

 # Compilation

-As usual, use `make micro-display-manager` to make the main executable.
+As usual, use `make microdm` to make the main executable.
 `sudo make install` will make and install the package.

 # About